bucketrobotics/palmerroboticsclub.github.io/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `./build.sh` to build the project and deploy to GitHub Pages.
+Please note that all your uncomitted changes will be removed.

 ## Running unit tests